JuliaDiff/ChainRulesCore.jl/notes.md

 ## Summary

-The above lays out a mechanism or writing generic rrules for AbstractArrays, out of which drops what I believe to be a good candidate for a precise definition of the natural (co)tangent of any particular AbstractArray.
+The above lays out a mechanism for writing generic rrules for AbstractArrays, out of which drops what I believe to be a good candidate for a precise definition of the natural (co)tangent of any particular AbstractArray.

 There are a lot more examples in `examples.jl` that I would encourage people to work through.
 Moreover, the `Symmetric` results are a little odd, but I think make sense.
-Additionally, `pullback_of_destructure` and `pullback_of_restructure` are implemented in `src`, while `destructure` and `Restructure` themselves are typically defined in the tests so that it's possible to verify consistency.
+Additionally, implementations of `destructure` and `Restructure` can be moved to the tests because they're really just used to verify the correctness of manually implementations of their pullbacks.

-I've presented this work specifically in the context of `AbstractArray`s, but the general scheme could probably be extended to other types by finding other canonical types (like `Array`) on which people's intuition about what ought to happen holds.
+I've presented this work in the context of `AbstractArray`s, but the general scheme could probably be extended to other types by finding other canonical types (like `Array`) on which people's intuition about what ought to happen holds.

 The implementation are also limited to arrays of real numbers to avoid the need to recursively apply `destructure` / `restructure`.
-This could be done in practice if it were thought helpful.
+This restriction could be dropped in practice, and recursive definitions applied.

 I'm sure there's stuff above which is unclear -- please let me know if so.
-There's more to say about a lot of this stuff, but I'll discuss as they come up in the interest of keeping this is as brief as possible.
+There's more to say about a lot of this stuff, but I'll stop here in the interest of keeping this concise.

+Please now go and look at `examples.jl`.